celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 - `version`: the current highest known announce version for a validator (deduced from the signature), according to the peer that gossipped this message.
 - `signature`: the signature for the version payload string (`'versionCertificate'|version`) by the emmitter of the certificate.
 Note that the address and public key can be deduced from this `signature`.

-## Nearly Elected Validator (NEV)

-A validator is a Nearly Elected Validator (NEV) if and only if:

-- It is a current elected validator in this epoch, or
-- It is a validator in the result set from calling `ElectNValidatorSigners` with `additionalAboveMaxElectable` taking the value of 10.

 ## Spec by node type